leobewater/yii-advanced-portfolio/README.md

 # once registered an account via the frontend, you can also login to the backend

 > php yii migrate/create alter_date_columns_in_project_table

+# after altering the column data type, need to re-generate the model and crud
 ```